HasseEllsater/DEVLCS/README.md

 # DEVLCS

+# Version 1.0.8
+This version has a fix for the missing values in the filter dialog, it will also make it possible to have individual filters on each carousell.
+The rotation increment can be set to a fixed value.

 # Version 1.0.6
 This version will handle both Self Service LCS and old style LCS (if there is any more around).